johnny-morrice/godless/memory-image.md

 3. Godless queries namespaces for results.
 4. Godless returns API response to client.

-Step 2 will be blocked by Write step 4
+Step 2 will be blocked by the memory image lock

 # How we will do things in future